 Give It Some Time and Cool Off

-If you’re upset about something, it might be tempting to visit the casino for a gambling spree or the shopping mall for retail therapy.
+If you’re upset about something, it might be tempting to visit the casino for a gambling spree or the shopping mall for retail treatment.
 But either action can be financially damaging.

 Try finding something that’s healthy and free to do, such as a brisk walk in the neighborhood.
 After you’ve had some time to cool off, then you can rethink going to the casino or shopping mall.
 It may be best to avoid any of your impulsive actions for a little bit since it’ll be easy to “relapse” into the actions when you place yourself in the environment.

-Even if you think you have your impulsivity under control, it can still be beneficial to seek professional therapy.
-Your therapist can talk with you about what triggers your impulsive behaviors and how you currently handle it.
+Even if you think you have your impulsivity under control, it can still be beneficial to seek professional treatment.
+Your psychologist can talk with you about what triggers your impulsive behaviors and how you currently handle it.

-You should also consider bringing your spouse or family members into therapy with you.
-They can understand you better and the therapist can also teach them ways to pump the breaks whenever your disorder flares up.
+You should also consider bringing your spouse or family members into treatment with you.
+They can understand you better and the psychologist can also teach them ways to pump the breaks whenever your disorder flares up.
 This can help you build a stronger support system that you can rely on when you are at your worst.